 **Note: This question is to get at whether or not you will need a camera hook-up to look into the microscope.
 However, if your microscope has a digital camera attached to a computer, you can gather these shots by collecting screen capture movies.

 Does your protocol include microscopy steps that are visualized through a microscope with a digital camera/computer attached?
-(Y/N) _______
+(Y/N) ___N____